SMUnlimited/AMAI/README.md

 For Warcraft 1.30 onwards you need to use http://www.zezula.net/en/casc/main.html to extract a copy of the official blizzard maps to install AMAI onto.

-- On windows make sure the maps to install on are not in a protected UAC location.
-This may mean you have to copy into your Maps folder afterwards.
+On windows make sure the maps to install onto are not in a protected UAC location.
+- This may mean you have to copy into your Maps folder afterwards or run as an administrator

 ## AMAI installer
 - The installer has to be downloaded separately as its much larger compared to the AI package.